zaqbez39me/Timer-management-Web-App/README.md

 `source <(python3 env/set_env.py)`

+### Make sure that you have installed docker and docker compose

 ### Build and run docker containers

 * To build and run docker containers just use single command: